 Capgemini, a French multinational tech company with over 270k employees in over 50 countries, strives at social recruiting.
 They created a social media series called Her Story that focuses on sharing stories from female employees.

 These stories show how Capgemini cares about women breaking the glass ceiling.
-The series is valuable for both the company and for candidates, as it confers a healthy company culture which encourages diverse candidates to apply for open positions.
+The series is valuable for both the company and for candidates, as it confers a healthy company culture that encourages diverse candidates to apply for open positions.

 Attract candidates with a social wall!